-Luxembourg The Netherlands Singapore Luxembourg tax law contains a general anti-abuse provision, which was amended as per January 1, 2019 in order to bring its wording in line with the wording of the general anti-abuse rule contained in ATAD 1, thereby introducing the concept of a 'non-genuine arrangement'.
 A general extra-statutory concept of abuse of law (fraus legis) applies, based on case law.
 This concept is deemed to be in line with the general anti-abuse rule that is required to be implemented on the basis of ATAD 1.
-Based on the concept of fraus legis, the actual 'facts' of the transactions are adjusted or substituted to reflect their true substance, or the transactions are disregarded A general anti-avoidance rule exists in the Singapore tax legislation to disregard the tax effect of schemes entered into with a primary or dominant purpose of obtaining a tax benefit.
-The following criteria must be met cumulatively for an abuse of law to be present: i. the use of one or more legal form(s) or institution(s) of law; ii. the main purpose, or one of the main purposes, of such use of legal form(s) or institution(s) of law is to avoid or reduce a tax liability t in a manner that goes against the object or purpose of the tax law; and iii. such use of legal form(s) or institution(s) of law is non-genuine. for tax purposes.
+Based on the concept of fraus legis, the actual 'facts' of the transactions are adjusted or substituted to reflect their true substance, or the transactions are disregarded for tax purposes.
 Fraus legis can be applied by a court if (i) tax avoidance is the decisive reason for entering into transaction(s) concerned and (ii) the outcome is in conflict with the purpose and intent of a specific provision of Dutch tax law or Dutch tax law in general.